gconnect/DAO-Twitter-GovBot/README.md

 - It can get the protocol name, proposal details like startTime and endTime, totalVoteCount etc.

 # Features to consider
-- Daily / weekly summary (large changes)
+- Daily / weekly Alert on onging / new proposals and their endTime
-- Enable reply when using mention the bot handle
+- Enable reply when user mention the bot handle
 - Handle user search cases i.e when a user tweet @dao_govbot aave voters.
 It should reply with the result gotten from the API
 - Add more search specific features as might be required by the user and as can be handled by the API